hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/044_the_gita_ii.md

 (*Delivered in San Francisco, on May 28, 1900*)

-The Gitâ requires a little preliminary introduction.
+The Gitā requires a little preliminary introduction.
 The scene is laid on the battlefield of Kurukshetra.
 There were two branches of the same race fighting for the empire of India about five thousand years ago.
-The Pândavas had the right, but the Kauravas had the might.
+The Pāndavas had the right, but the Kauravas had the might.
 The Pandavas were five brothers, and they were living in a forest.
 Krishna was the friend of the Pandavas.
 The Kauravas would not grant them as much land as would cover the point of a needle.